stimms/aiadventure/content/page/about.md

 draft: false
 ---

-This blog is a special project off my main blog located at htts://blog.simontimms.com.
-You can find out more about me
+This blog is a special project off my main blog located at [htts://blog.simontimms.com](htts://blog.simontimms.com).
+You can find out more about me on the about [page](https://blog.simontimms.com/about/) over there